openpracticelibrary/openpracticelibrary/src/pages/practice/service-blueprint.md

   * Create the user story

-  These are some examples of highly recommended practices that will help you to get ready to build a SBP:
+  These are some examples of highly recommended practices that will help you to get ready to build a Service Blueprint:

   * Journey Map